santhoshvai/personal-goals/README.md

 7. Redesign my site - use gulp & optimise the front-end workflow
 8. **Learn to speak with more confidence**

-# July 15 2017
+# July 28 2017

 ### This Week's Focus: Resume the Evlo app

 ## Things I'll do This Week:

-- [ ] use AWS lambda to convert the evlo xml to protobuf-lite and store it in s3
+- [ ] Integrate the protobuf models and use them to populate the SQL
 - [ ] start waking up early, try to wake up daily at 6 AM

 ### Things I'll Do in the Future: